icy/fortune-vn/README.md

 - [ ] Compile `data/*` to `fortune(6)` data format so you can see our cookies from your terminal, e.g, `fortune`
-- [ ] Have a useful `cli` tool to get random quote from our data set.
+- [ ] Have an useful `cli` tool to get random quote from our data set.
 - [ ] Have a simple `API` to generate quote :)

 ## License